 About YJL

 Youth and Justice Lab is an independent organization that works with the Law and Legal Studies Department at Carleton University in Ottawa, Canada.
-One of the main goals of Youth and Justice Lab is to connect academic leaders and advocates for rights of the child from across the globe and to work directly with academic organizations and justice systems in the Middle East and North Africa.
+One of the main goals of the Youth and Justice Lab (YJL) is to connect academic leaders and advocates for the rights of youth and children in Canada and around the world.
+The lab works directly with academic organizations, NGOs, schools, and justice systems globally to improve the lives of young people.
 Furthermore, we are aiming at improving juvenile justice systems and frameworks under the United Nations Convention on the Rights of the Child (1989).
+The lab is a member of the World Coalition Against the Death Penalty, a global network advocating for the abolition of the death penalty.

 • Researching the needs/problems